Gem & Mineral Club show listings» Click here

 Petsmart has one.
 So does Phelps Dodge.

-The report, which looked at businesses in Arizona, New Mexico, Nevada and Utah, found that about half of them had a business continuity plan to deal with disasters.
+But many other companies based in the Western United States don't have emergency plans, according to a survey released Wednesday by AT&T Inc. The report, which looked at businesses in Arizona, New Mexico, Nevada and Utah, found that about half of them had a business continuity plan to deal with disasters.
 AT&T surveyed 100 senior technology executives with business-planning responsibilities in the Western states.

-More......
+Click here for more.....
 For more information on Disaster Preparedness.

 Mystery of Arizona's Meteor Crater Solved

+The space rock that carved Meteor Crater in Arizona hit the planet much more slowly than astronomers once figured, but still 10 times faster than a rifle bullet.
+The new analysis, announced today, explains why there's a lot less melted rock in the crater than expected.
+The mystery has dogged researchers for years.
 The big hole in the ground -- 570 feet deep and 4,100 feet (1.25 kilometers) across -- was blown into existence 50,000 years ago by an asteroid roughly 130 feet (40 meters) wide.
 To read more click here......

-Comments?
-Questions?
-Suggestions?
-CONTACT US »Click Here TO ENSURE OUR REPLY DOES NOT GO INTO YOUR JUNK MAIL PLEASE ADD US TO YOUR SAFE LIST OF CONTACTS.
+TO ENSURE OUR REPLY DOES NOT GO INTO YOUR JUNK MAIL PLEASE ADD US TO YOUR SAFE LIST OF CONTACTS.

 Copyright © 2003 - 2013 RockRoost.com - All rights reserved - Copying is not allowed.
-(A Division of Sierra Creations - P. O. Box 914, Sierra

-Juliet Dobosz and the late Ron Burgess
+RockRoost website creators: Juliet Dobosz and the late Ron Burgess